How to prepare for premature labor with twins

 Fast forward 17 months later and my son was also born early (he was born at 36 weeks) and I found myself in the NICU again.
 This time for a different reason though.
 My body created an immense amount of scar tissue due to my previous c-section.
 The baby was experiencing decelerations in triage, so I was quickly wheeled up to the operating room for yet another emergency c-section.
 This one more emergent than the last.
 My son’s NICU stay was much shorter than the twins, but more nerve-wracking as it was for an actual medical issue (not for just being born small).
 Thankfully, the doctors were able to deliver him in just the nick of time which saved us from a lot of potential issues.

 As I was wheeled up to the NICU to visit the baby for the very first time, I felt a sense of familiarity.
 I had been there before, I knew which turns to take, where the cafeteria was and the nearest restroom.
 As much as I was upset that he also was going to encounter a stay in the NICU, I also had a sense of relief.
 I knew that that my son was exactly where he needed to be and that he was going to get the best care, outside of my own, for however long his stay would be.
+Once home, I was happy to have a resource such as this one to navigate the first several months at home.
+It showed me how to establish a routine and what to expect with a newborn at home again.

 4 tips for surviving the NICU: